RBX: 1996–2000: Aftermath Entertainment

-Current
+2022–present: Hibernation Shivers

-In 2022, RBX began work with Los Angeles based producers Sccit & Siavash The Grouch on his comeback album “Hibernation Shivers”.
-The Labcabin Records release is set to include features from Spice-1, MC Eiht, Daz Dillinger, Fatlip, Project Pat, Eligh, Cold 187um, Krayzie Bone, Butch Cassidy, Smoov-E & more.
-On April 20th, 2022, RBX assisted Fatlip with the release of a single for Fatlip’s album, “Torpor”, in the Sccit & Siavash The Grouch produced song titled “Wake Up”.
+In 2022, RBX began work with Los Angeles based producers Sccit & Siavash The Grouch on his comeback album Hibernation Shivers.
+The Labcabin Records release includes features from Spice-1, MC Eiht, Daz Dillinger, Fatlip, Project Pat, Ras Kass, Eligh, Cold 187um, Krayzie Bone, Butch Cassidy, Kurupt, Smoov-E & more.
+On April 20, 2022, RBX assisted Fatlip with the release of a single for Fatlip’s album, “Torpor”, in the Sccit & Siavash The Grouch produced song titled “Wake Up”.
 The single was accompanied by a music video, which was themed around the Los Angeles homeless epidemic.
+On July 7, 2023, RBX released the first single from “Hibernation Shivers”, titled “Nightstalker”.
+The single, which features Krayzie Bone, is a re-imagining of the infamous Los Angeles serial killer Richard Ramirez.
+On September 8, 2023, RBX released the second single from “Hibernation Shivers”, titled “Lets Ride”, which was led by a funky west coast groove reminiscent of golden era G-Funk.
+The single, featuring Sccit & Klientel, got a video release on September 11, 2023.
+The “Hibernation Shivers” album was officially released on March 15, 2024 to critical acclaim, with AllHipHop referring to the album as a “masterpiece” while unveiling a new single & video for the album titled “Hibernation” featuring Ras Kass.